warpdotdev/Warp/README.md

 As of April 5th, 2022, Warp is available to all macOS users, without joining a wait-list.

-We are calling this new phase of the product our “public beta” – it’s a “beta” because we know there are still some issues to smooth out, but we are confident that even today the experience is meaningfully better than in other terminals.

 We have plans to support [Linux](https://github.com/warpdotdev/Warp/issues/120), [Windows,](https://github.com/warpdotdev/Warp/issues/204) and the Web (WASM)!

 ## Installation